nchandhi/CostEstimatorSA/README.md

    ![image](/Deployment/images/readMe/armDeployment.png)

-4. When Deployment is complete, follow steps in [Copilt Studio Deployment guide](./Deployment/CopilotStudioDeployment.md) to configure the grant draft proposal endpoint.
+4. When Deployment is complete, follow steps in [Deployment guide](./Deployment/CopilotStudioDeployment.md) to configure the connections.

 <br/>